Siege of Kuju

+For thirty days, the Mongols besieged the city and attacked it hundreds of times.
 To take Kuju, Saritai used a full array of siege weapons to bring down the city's defenses.
 Lines of catapults launched both boulders and molten metals at the city's walls.
 The Mongols deployed special assault teams who manned siege towers and scaling ladders.
 Other tactics used were pushing flaming carts against the city's wooden gates and tunneling under the walls.
 The most grisly weapon used during the siege were fire-bombs which contained boiled down, liquefied human fat.

-According to an old Mongol general who, toward the end of the siege said:
+During the siege, an old Mongol General of over seventy years of age toured beneath the city walls to look over the citys ramparts and equipment.
+He sighed and said: